Help!: Side one

 McCartney wrote "Another Girl" while holidaying at a villa in Hammamet, Tunisia.
 He played lead guitar on the track as Harrison was struggling with it.

 "You're Going to Lose That Girl" was written by Lennon and McCartney together, though McCartney credited it 60–40 to Lennon.
 Some have interpreted it as a continuation of "She Loves You" due to it revisiting the theme of a love triangle.

 "Ticket to Ride" was another song Lennon and McCartney wrote together, but they later disagreed on how much each of them contributed.
 Lennon said in 1980, "Paul's contribution was the way Ringo played the drums."
 In Many Years from Now, McCartney responded: "John just didn't take the time to explain that we sat down together and worked on that song for a three-hour songwriting session, and at the end of it we had all the words, we had the harmonies, and we had all the little bits. ...
 We wrote the melody together ...
 Because John sang it, you might have to give him 60 per cent of it."

 The meaning of the phrase "ticket to ride" has been debated.
-As was rumored at the time, it was partially inspired by the town Ryde in the Isle of Wight, where McCartney's cousin owned a pub that he and Lennon had performed at in the early 1960s.
+As was rumoured at the time, it was partially inspired by the town Ryde in the Isle of Wight, where McCartney's cousin owned a pub that he and Lennon had performed at in the early 1960s.
 Another story goes that Lennon used "ticket to ride" to refer to cards given to prostitutes in Hamburg by health authorities.
 Lennon touted the song as "one of the earliest heavy metal records made."